baguette-io/baguette-messaging/README.rst

 | We can declare a service that will listen to an HTTP SSE event :
 | the method decorated takes one argument **data** (dict).
+| In the configuration file, we just need to setup the endpoint to listen.

 .. code:: python